OGCI Performance Data hub

 OGCI has been collecting third-party reviewed aggregated emissions data from our member companies and publishing the data in our annual Progress Report since 2017.

-• See Reporting Framework for definitions and methodology.
+• See Reporting Framework for definitions and methodology.1

 • See table notes for reporting scope and boundary.

-1 One member company has been unable to submit audited performance data in time for the publication of the 2024 Progress Report and 2022 data for that company has been used in place of the 2023 data.
-Data for 2023 will be updated as needed in the next annual Progress Report, which is expected to be published in the fourth quarter of 2025.
+2 One member company has been unable to submit audited performance data in time for the publication of the 2024 Progress Report and 2022 data for that company has been used in place of the 2023 data.
+Where the company was unable to provide the full data set for 2024, the missing data has been estimated using 2022 data as a reference.
+This applies to the following KPIs: total operated GHG emissions Scope 1 upstream, total operated GHG emissions Scope 2 upstream, operated methane emissions upstream, natural gas flared upstream, routine gas flared upstream, flaring GHG emissions upstream and upstream flaring intensity.
+Data for 2023 and 2024 will be updated as needed in the next annual Progress Report, which is expected to be published in the fourth quarter of 2026.